Rooted Together: Resources

 Listen up.

 Enjoy this empowering playlist from the Rooted Together workshop.
-Listen with your tween or listen alone (preferably, in the car with the windows down 😊).
+Listen with your tween/teen or listen alone (preferably, in the car with the windows down 😊).

 Nova Coaching is here to help you grow.